BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Notes W03 - Recursion.md

 ### 3.8 Adding output statements for debugging

-W03 Recursive findname.py
+A good example: W03 Recursive findname.py

+- Add a indicate parameters
+- Add more space to indent parameter for each recursive call.

+Some programmers like to leave the output statements in the code, commenting them out with "#" when not in use.
+The statements actually serve as a form of comment.

 More advanced techniques for handling debug output exist too, such as the *[logging](http://docs.python.org/3/library/logging.html)* Python standard library

-3.9 Recursive exploration of all possibilities
+### 3.9 Recursive exploration of all possibilities

+All possible reorderings of a word's letters: W03 Recursive Scramble

+All possible subsets of items: W03 Recursive ShoppingBagCombinations

+All possible paths between cities: `W03 Recursive TravelPaths` => **Need review!**

 3.10 Greedy algorithms - Optional
 3.11 Dynamic programming - Optional